 Did you know?

-At the national botanical garden you can see more than 100 species of birdlife.
+At the Free State National Botanical Garden you can see more than 100 species of birdlife.

-Bloemfontein, or “Bloem”, as the locals like to call it, is the judicial capital of South Africa, lies in the centre of the country, in the Free State province, and also happens to be where the author of The Lord of the Rings, JRR Tolkien was born.
+Bloemfontein, or “Bloem”, as the locals like to call it, is the judicial capital of South Africa.
+It’s pretty much in the centre of the country in the Free State province, and also happens to be where the author of The Lord of the Rings, JRR Tolkien was born.
 So it’s safe to say there’s more than a little magic here.

-Bloemfontein is also a city of historical significance where museums and military buildings remember the Anglo-Boer War (also known as the South African War).
-If you’re a history buff, you must know that The National Museum and Anglo Boer War Museum are highly regarded among historians.
+Bloemfontein is also filled with history, where museums and military buildings remember the Anglo-Boer War (also known as the South African War).
+If you’re a history buff, you must know that The National Museum and Anglo-Boer War Museum are highly regarded among historians.

-The South African Armour Museum displays tanks and weaponry and an original military hospital.
+The South African Armour Museum displays tanks, weaponry and an original military hospital.
 Overlooking the city is Naval Hill, with a striking white horse marking its slopes.
 The horse was laid out during the Anglo-Boer War as a landmark for approaching horsemen.
 Naval hill is also home to a statue of Nelson Mandela, which is placed to look directly at the birth place of the ANC in Bloemfontein.
 It is also home to one of the most advanced planetariums in South Africa, which has undergone a massive refurbishment.

-While in Bloem, you also have to pop by the Windmill Casino and the zoo for outdoor picnics.
+While in Bloem, you also have to pop by the Windmill Casino, and the zoo for some brilliant outdoor picnics.

-Beyond the city the Franklin Nature Reserve is home to endemic wildlife species and the Lamont Hussey Observatory, now a theatre.
-The Cheetah Experience is another must-see.
+Beyond the city, the Franklin Nature Reserve is home to a dynamic array of wildlife; and the Cheetah Experience is another must-see.

 Travel tips & Planning info